RobotecAI/o3de-extras/Gems/ROS2/Code/Source/RobotImporter/SDF_URDF/README.md

 # SDFormat URDF

-This package contains a C++ library and `urdf_parser_plugin` for converting SDFormat XML into URDF C++ structures.
+This package contains a C++ code for converting SDFormat XML into URDF C++ structures.
 Installing it allows one to use SDFormat XML instead of URDF XML as a robot description.

-## Supported platforms

-The package has been tested with ROS Rolling Ridley on Ubuntu Focal.
+The code is based on [sdformat_urdf](https://github.com/ros/sdformat_urdf) ROS package.

 ## Limitations and Considerations